-- 42. All payments for travel, subsistence or other allowances will be made in line with the expenses policy agreed from time to time by the Council. - 43.
-Claims for payment (including bookings made with any travel company approved by the HCPC) shall be authorised in the following manner: - 43.1 claims by employees shall be authorized, as appropriate, by their line manager or another appropriate reviewer within the department; - 43.2 claims by Directors or the Chief Executive may be self-authorised up to the domestic limit (UK travel, subsistence and allowances not exceeding £500) - 43.3 claims by Directors which exceed the domestic limit or involve travel outside of the UK shall be authorised by the Chief Executive or three two other members of the Executive Management Team; - 43.4 claims by the Chief Executive which exceed the domestic limit or involve travel outside of the UK shall be authorised by the Chair of the Council and the Director of Finance; - 43.5 claims by Council members shall be authorised, as appropriate, by the Secretary to the Council, Secretary to the Committees or a relevant Budget Holder; - 43.6 claims by HCPC partners shall be authorised by the relevant Budget Holder; and - 43.7 claims by the Chair of the Council shall be authorised by the Chief Executive and the Director of Finance.
+- 43. All payments for travel, subsistence or other allowances will be made in line with the expenses policy agreed from time to time by the Council. - 44.
+Claims for payment (including bookings made with any travel company approved by the HCPC) shall be authorised in the following manner: - 44.1 claims by employees shall be authorised, as appropriate, by their line manager or another appropriate reviewer within the department; - 44.2 claims by Directors or the Chief Executive up to the domestic limit (UK travel, subsistence and allowances not exceeding £500) may be selfauthorised but will be subject to an annual audit process conducted by the Business Process Improvement department to ensure compliance with applicable policies; - 44.3 claims by Directors which exceed the domestic limit or involve travel outside of the UK shall be authorised by the Chief Executive or three two other members of the Executive Management Team; - 44.4 claims by the Chief Executive which exceed the domestic limit or involve travel outside of the UK shall be authorised by the Chair of the Council and the Director of Finance; - 44.5 claims by Council members shall be authorised, as appropriate, by the Secretary to the Council, Secretary to the Committees or a relevant Budget Holder; - 44.6 claims by HCPC partners shall be authorised by the relevant Budget Holder; and - 44.7 claims by the Chair of the Council shall be authorised by the Chief Executive and the Director of Finance.